Grant Recipients

 Overview of the Centralia Coal Transition Funding Boards:

-Annual payments for the funding boards have been made for the past five years with the last payment due Dec.
-31, 2023.
+Annual payments for the funding boards began in 2012 with the last payment due December 31, 2023.
 The opportunity to start flowing dollars into projects became effective December 31, 2015.

 Weatherization Board ($10M): established to fund energy efficiency and weatherization for the residents, employees, business, non-profit organizations and local governments within Lewis County and South Thurston County; up to $1 million shall be allocated to fund residential energy efficiency and weatherization measures for low-income and moderate-income residents of Lewis County and South Thurston County;